kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

   ```
 >**NOTE:** On an AKS cluster, make sure to run all commands from steps 5 and 6 of [this](#installation-install-kyma-on-a-cluster--provider-installation--aks--prepare-the-aks-cluster) section.

-7. Install Kyma using the respective installation instructions for [GKE](#installation-install-kyma-on-a-cluster--provider-installation--gke--install-kyma) and [AKS](#installation-install-kyma-on-a-cluster--provider-installation--aks--install-kyma).
+7. Install Kyma using the respective installation instructions for [GKE](#installation-install-kyma-on-a-cluster--provider-installation--gke--install-kyma) or [AKS](#installation-install-kyma-on-a-cluster--provider-installation--aks--install-kyma).

   </details>
 </div>